mobilecoinofficial/developer-portal/Content/Guides/0010_Wallet SDK/0020_iOS App SDK.md

 ## Support

-For troubleshooting help and other questions, please visit our [discord community](https://mobilecoin.chat/).
+For troubleshooting help and other questions, please join our [discord server](https://mobilecoin.chat/).

 You can also open a technical support ticket via [email](mailto://support@mobilecoin.com).